Basement Lighting Options and Ideas

 By separating this large space into sections, Dad can enjoy the game with his buddies, while Mom relaxes at the table, enjoying a glass of wine with friends.
 A waffled ceiling and dramatic glass pendant lights add visual interest to the space.

 Any other suggestions?

-Yes, put light choices you can on a dimmer so you can adjust the amount of light and change moods.
-Not all CFLs can be dimmed, but the package label will tell you.
+Yes.
+Implement lighting that can be put on a dimmer switch so you can adjust the amount of light and the mood.
+Note that not all CFLs can be dimmed, but the package label should indicate if it's possible.